 Meet Our Founders

-is the co-founder and CEO of PowerPolymer that is founded on a chemical-materials-structures platform for smart-city community resilience and damage mitigation.
-Dr. Attard’s wealth of industry and research experiences serve as the company’s backbone, providing the necessary vision that develops cutting-edge multi-scale solutions to city infrastructure challenges that focus on maximizing energy-transferability and energy-harvesting capabilities.
+is the President, CEO, and Co-founder of PowerPolymer.
+Dr. Attard has premised PowerPolymer on a chemical-materials-structures platform that addresses society’s multi-hazards challenges.
+Integrating smart-city resilience and damage mitigation into our communities, Dr. Attard’s wealth of industry and research experiences serve as the company’s backbone, providing the necessary vision to develops cutting-edge multi-scale solutions to city infrastructure problems by maximizing energy-transferability and energy-harvesting capabilities.

-Dr. Attard received his doctoral degree in structural engineering and mechanics from Arizona State University in 2003 and has been a full-time university professor ever since, teaching impactful courses such as Dynamics of Structures, Finite Element Analysis, Advanced Materials and Composites, and Inelastic Stress Analysis and Plasticity.
-Alongside his academic career, he has developed a unique chemical-materials-structures platform that addresses multi-hazards challenges in large-scale applications.
+Dr. Attard received his doctoral degree in structural engineering and mechanics from Arizona State University in 2003.
+During his career as a full-time university professor, he has taught impactful courses such as Dynamics of Structures, Finite Element Analysis, Advanced Materials and Composites, and Inelastic Stress Analysis and Plasticity.
 Prior to 2003, Dr. Attard worked as a member of the technical staff in the Spacecraft Structures Division at The Aerospace Corporation in El Segundo, California.
 Dr. Attard has also edited two book volumes for the Pan American Congress of Applied Mechanics (PACAM) and served as associate editor for the Journal of Architectural Engineering, guest editor of the Journal of Mechanics of Materials and Structures and editor of the Athens Journal of Technology and Engineering.
 In 2008, he served as Chairman of the Tenth Pan American Congress of Applied Mechanics (PACAM), and in 2010, he served as North American chairman of PACAM XI.
 From 2013 – 2017, he served as Head of the Civil Engineering Unit for the Athens Institute for Education & Research (ATINER) and also served as chairman of the 3rd – 7th Civil Engineering and 1st and 2nd Structural Engineering Annual Conference Series for ATINER.

 is the co-founder, CFO, and COO of PowerPolymer.
 Colonel Talcott is a retired colonel in the USAF with numerous command assignments including a Squadron Command & the Program Manager for Air Force One aircraft.
 Upon his retirement from the Pentagon, he worked for several corporations as a Project Manager & Director of Business Development & Marketing for CACI, TRW, and several successful small startup IT companies as Vice-President of marketing.